haberdashPI/navy_aba/README.md

 # About

-This is a work-in-progress expeirment looking at [auditory streaming](http://www.nature.com/nrn/journal/v14/n10/fig_tab/nrn3565_F3.html) with intermittent presentations, to allow easier to interpret EEG data, motivated by the following research:
+This is a work-in-progress experiment looking at [auditory streaming](http://www.nature.com/nrn/journal/v14/n10/fig_tab/nrn3565_F3.html) with intermittent presentations, to allow for easier to interpret EEG data, motivated by the following work:

 Pitts, M. A., & Britz, J. (2011).
 Insights from Intermittent Binocular Rivalry and EEG.
 Frontiers in Human Neuroscience, 5. https://doi.org/10.3389/fnhum.2011.00107